 - You don’t have to worry too much about cooking and cleaning

 - Bills are usually included in the payment

 - Lodgings are normally cheaper than private accommodation

-If you're planning to party lots, this isn't the best option as you'll have to respect the family and be quite after a certain hour.
-Before moving in check if you need to pay to reserve your room during holiday time.
+If you are planning to party lots, this isn’t the best option as you will have to respect the family and be quiet after a certain hour.
+Before moving in, check if you need to pay to reserve your room during holiday time.

 Positives of living in student halls:

 - Halls are a good option for first year students as you can meet new people and become familiar with the campus

 - Instead of paying weekly or monthly, halls are paid for at the start of the student year and after Christmas